Prepare for the Future

 Is there work life beyond a bachelor's degree in Psychology?

 A Bachelor's degree in Psychology offers broad training and is often used as a starting point for several different careers.
 Some psychology majors pursue graduate study in psychology or related fields (see the Graduate Study in Psychology page).
 Most psychology majors, however, seek employment upon graduation, government or social service agencies, the medical field (e.g, hospitals, research labs), or business (e.g., personnel, sales).

-We encourage undergraduate students to contact Kent State's Career Services Center (CSC), located in Schwartz Center Room 261 for more information about careers and job opportunities.
+We encourage undergraduate students to contact Kent State's Career Exploration and Development Office , located in Schwartz Center Room 261 for more information about careers and job opportunities.
 CSC has a variety of free services for Kent State students.
-At the CSC, students can talk to a career counselor and receive advice on jon searching, writing a resume, and interview etiquette.
+At the CSC, students can talk to a career counselor and receive advice on job searching, writing a resume, and interview etiquette.
 The CSC also provides information about career fairs and other resources for finding available jobs.

 Where can I learn more about careers in Psychology?

 - See our Quick Guide, which includes degree requirements and expected salaries of Psychology Jobs.

 - APA Careers in Psychology discusses careers that graduates with bachelor's, master's, or doctorate degrees often pursue.
 It also has information about the various roles of psychologists and subfields in psychology.

 - Occupational Outlook Handbook from the Bureau of Labor Statistics contains facts and characteristics.